maarten1C96/Safari-Selection-to-Fragment-Identifier-URL/README.md

 4. The current website's URL, appended with a fragment identifier for the selected text, will be copied to your clipboard.
 5. Paste your new URL including the fragment identifier wherever you'd like! 🎉

-Note: First time using this service, you might be prompted for permission to use "JavaScript via AppleScript" (or something similair: I'd appreciate receiving a screenshot for mentioning correct text here!).
-If you'd rather not use JavaScript through AppleScript, you can replace the line
+**First-Time Users**: The initial use may prompt for a permission to use "JavaScript via AppleScript" (or something similair: I'd appreciate receiving a screenshot for mentioning correct text here!).
+If you'd rather not use JavaScript through AppleScript, consider substituting

 ```set baseURL to do JavaScript "window.location.href" in front document```